MatchuPitchu/react-summary/11_Redux.md

 ```

 - use hooks to access Redux store:

   - `useSelector(state => state.pieceOfState)`: you can select a part of state managed by store

     - pass in an anonymous fn that determines which piece of state you want to extract from store;
     - with useSelector, `subscription` is automatically set up to the store for this component;
     - if component will be unmounted, subscription is also cleared automatically
     - if state changes (since action was triggered via `dispatch()`), new state is returned automatically:

-      - a) in case of primitive values, that are returned from `useSelector`, this leads only to re-evaluation of component if value was changed
+      - a) in case of primitive values, they are returned from `useSelector`, this leads only to re-evaluation of component if value was changed
       - b) in case of non-primitive values, this leads always to re-evalution of component, even if object has same content (because of strict `===` reference equality checks)

         - in `Redux Toolkit` you can use `createSelector()` (fn signature: `createSelector(…inputSelectors | [inputSelectors], resultFunction)`) to memoize a result fn, which can be based on multiple input selectors
         - rules to make this work: <https://medium.com/swlh/building-efficient-reselect-selectors-759800f8ed7f>

-          - 1) input selectors should return the `leaf node` (-> the bottom level of an object or array),
+          - 1. input selectors should return the `leaf node` (-> the bottom level of an object or array),
-          - 2) input selector functions can take additional arguments, which would have to be passed in when calling your selector.
+          - 2. input selector functions can take additional arguments, which would have to be passed in when calling your selector.

             ```TypeScript
+            // Example 1
             // DOES NOT MEMOIZE HERE, because the extra parameters is included in the memoization checks, so if you are passing in different arguments on every call, that effectively means the memoization becomes useless. const parameterized = createSelector(
               (state, id) => ... // additional id parameter